nosyrbllewe/LLASDecryptor/README.md

 # Love Live All Stars!
 Decryptor
 Decrypts Assets from the game Love Live School Idol Festival All Stars!

-NOTE: This application currently only official supports the Japanese release of the game.
+NOTE: This application currently only officially supports the Japanese release of the game.
 The global version may or may not work properly at this time.

 ## Requirements
 - Requires installation of the .NET 6 runtime.
 This should already be pre-installed on any recent version of Windows 10 or 11.